 You can’t help but notice cyclists and rollerbladers on the Banff Legacy Trail when you drive the Trans-Canada highway between Canmore and Banff.
-But up until last weekend I’d never cycled it.
+But until recently I’d never cycled it.

 My preconception of the Legacy Trail was very different from the reality.